+Calculators Wanted Advertising Articles Links

 Compucorp 155 Surveyor Image Courtesy Bob Smillie

 Some time after the 100-series had been on the market, the 200-series was introduced.
-The 200-series calculators still used the HTL chip set, but new larger capacity microcode ROMs and read-write memory (RAM) chips allowed the machines to address markets that weren't able to be addressed by the 100-series calculators.
+The 200-series calculators still used the HTL chip set, but new larger capacity microcode ROMs and read-write memory (RAM) chips provided the 200-series calculators with additional capabilities to address markets that weren't able to be addressed by the 100-series calculators.

 The Compucorp 250-1 Bond Trader Calculator